State of Delaware Office of Pensions

 Individuals who meet the definition of employee must then decide whether to continue working or to continue receiving their pension benefits as he/she will be unable to do both.

 For individuals submitting the Indirect Employment form, DPERS will not issue a determination as by submitting the form, the parties involved are accepting responsibility for any claims, penalties, or fines that arise from the employment either through Delaware False Claims and Reporting Act and/or the IRS.

-Additional information is included with the description of each pension plan on this website, as well as the retiree and active employee newsletters filed under the Newsroom Archives link at the left.
+Additional information is included with the description of each pension plan on this website, as well as the retiree and active employee newsletters filed under the Latest News/Newsroom Archives.

 Disclaimer: If there is any conflict in interpretations between this summary and existing law, the law governs.

 To access and pay for the training online please visit:

 This training is for retirees only in the State Employees’, Judicial, Old State Police and New State Police Pension Plans and is not intended for family members.